 - PositivePsychology.com Tools

 What Is EFT and Is It Effective?

-Emotionally Focused Therapy and Emotion-Focused Therapy (EFT) are a set of approaches to therapy for individuals, couples, and families.
-They incorporate elements of experiential therapy such as gestalt and person-centered approaches, systemic therapy, and attachment theory (Corey, 2013).
+Emotionally Focused Therapy (EFT) is a therapeutic approach designed for individuals, couples, and families.
+EFT incorporates elements of experiential therapy such as gestalt and person-centered approaches, systemic therapy, and attachment theory (Corey, 2013).

 These therapies are based on the idea that human emotions are connected to human needs, and working through them can help individuals change distressful emotional states and improve interpersonal relationships (Johnson & Greenberg, 1992).
 EFT is typically a short-term treatment of 8–20 sessions (Johnson, 2008).

 Emotionally Focused Therapy was developed in the 1980s by Canadian psychologist Sue Johnson, who focused on emotions because they are typically left out of interventions, especially those focusing on relationships (Johnson, 2008).

 This type of therapy is designed for couples working to develop an understanding of their partner’s and their own emotions.